 After nearly twelve years of writing about money, I've gone from not knowing anything to having some very strong opinions.

-believe know, for instance, that the single most important thing you can do to improve your financial situation is also the most elementary: Increase the gap between your earning and spending.
+I now believe know, for instance, that the single most important thing you can do to improve your financial situation is also the most elementary: Increase the gap between your earning and spending.

 Spend less than you earn — that's the basic rule of personal finance.